Rule-based Logic

 -

-The business logic delivers results that are further processed via output handling.
-There it is specified how the AI agent responds to certain scenarios - be it confirmations, queries, or interaction options.
+The business logic supplies results that are further processed via output handling.
+It determines how the AI agent reacts to certain scenarios - whether through confirmations, queries or interaction possibilities.

 Example: Business Logic for Processing an IBAN Change

-An AI agent processes requests for changing a bank connection.
-The business logic ensures that the change is correctly made and all relevant checks are carried out.
+An AI agent processes requests for changing bank details.
+The business logic ensures that the change is correctly executed and all relevant checks are carried out.

 -